WiWi33/Questing.lua/README.md

 - Last Update:
-    - 2017 09 13
+    - 2017 09 14
-    - 08:11 CEST  (UTC +1)
+    - 11:19 CEST  (UTC +1)
-- CommitID: 18
+- CommitID: 19
 - CommitLog:
 ```
-  [fix] feinting
-  - renamed a method to fit into the overall interface format and
-    apparantly forgot to fix references.
-Corrected now.

-  [improvement] getLowestLevel
-  - reduced redundancies: removed calculation and instead returns a
-    modified output of another method.
+  [restore]
+  - a wrong commit from the GoldenRod branch slipped in
 ```
 - Branch: Master
 - Characteristics: